 Bachelor of Science (BS) offered in On-campus, Online, and Hybrid formats.

 What does a cybersecurity analyst do?
 A cybersecurity analyst evaluates, plans, and protects an organization's computer networks and systems from vulnerabilities and malicious cyber attacks.

-The BS in cybersecurity degree program at Lindenwood University is a technical degree focusing on topics such as network security, digital forensics and cyber investigation, cybersecurity analysis, penetration testing, ethical hacking, and more.
+The BS in cybersecurity degree program at Lindenwood University in St. Louis (St. Charles), MO is a technical degree focusing on topics such as network security, digital forensics and cyber investigation, cybersecurity analysis, penetration testing, ethical hacking, and more.
 You will learn the tools and strategies used protect, detect, and respond to cyber attacks for your organization.

 Cybersecurity Degree Advantages

 Our St. Louis cybersecurity faculty members have experience both as an instructor and as an IT/Cybersecurity professional.
 You will benefit from their knowledge of cybersecurity as it relates to the business world.
 In addition to learning from your instructor, you will also benefit greatly from the professional experiences and opportunities shared among classmates.